binoyPeries/docs-choreo-dev/en/docs/monitoring-and-insights/alerts-overview.md

 ### Traffic alerts

-Traffic alerts notify you when the request count of an component exceeds a predefined threshold.
+Traffic alerts notify you when the request count of a component exceeds a predefined threshold.
 This is useful for managing components with backend traffic limits or monetized backends that require proactive scaling based on incoming traffic.

 Configurable Parameters: